-Table 4.2: Which class groups of women had the main responsibility for childcare and home-schooling?
+Table 4.2: Which class groups of women had the main responsibility for childcare and homeschooling?

-Management & professional Intermediate Lower supervisory Semi-routine & technical routine
+Management & professional Intermediate Lower supervisory & technical Semi-routine & routine

 Childcare 52 56 51 60

 Home-schooling 54 62 66 63

 Notes: Employed women (aged 18-65), living with a partner, with children aged 0-15 in the household for childcare or aged 0-18 for home-schooling.
 June 2020.
 Percentage reporting 'Always/Usually me'.